zz9980/x1/README.md

 MOUSE CLICK:
 * When the mouse is clicked, change x and y to the coordiantes of the mouse, and set dx and dy to random values.

+MODIFY the "starter" code in the "x1.java" file to redraw your scene in each frame, and make your creature move as described below, and show it at the new coordinates (x,y).